cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 Mindcode will report all conflicts of function declarations as errors, even if there aren't any ambiguous function calls.

-A user-defined function may have the same name as a Mindustry Logic function.
+A user-defined function may have the same name as a Logic function.
 User-defined functions override Logic functions of the same name.
-When a function call matches the user-defined function, the user-defined function will be called instead of Mindustry Logic function:
+When a function call matches the user-defined function, the user-defined function will be called instead of Logic function:

 ```Mindcode
 inline def ulocate(ore, oreType)